For graph and advanced features, download the full Intel Codex Vault and open it in Obsidian.

 - pspy - github.com/DominicBreuker/pspy

-- Monitor processes without root (find cron jobs, root processes)
+- Monitor processes / file events without root (find cron jobs, root processes)

 Hardening & Security Benchmarks